pytorch/torchtitan/docs/checkpoint.md

-# How to Convert a TorchTitan Checkpoint for Use in TorchTune
+# How to Convert a torchtitan Checkpoint for Use in torchtune

-This guide will walk you through the steps required to convert a checkpoint from TorchTitan so that it can be loaded into TorchTune.
+This guide will walk you through the steps required to convert a checkpoint from torchtitan so that it can be loaded into torchtune.

 ## Steps
 1. ENABLE CHECKPOINTING
-In your TorchTitan training config, ensure that `enable_checkpoint` is set to True.
+In your torchtitan training config, ensure that `enable_checkpoint` is set to True.
 ```
 [checkpoint]
 enable_checkpoint = true